1997 Amstel Gold Race

-The 1997 Amstel Gold Race was the 32nd edition of the annual road bicycle race "Amstel Gold Race", held on Sunday April 26, 1997, in the Dutch province of Limburg.
+The 1997 Amstel Gold Race was the 32nd edition of the annual Amstel Gold Race road bicycle race, held on Sunday April 26, 1997, in the Dutch province of Limburg.
 The race stretched 258 kilometres, with the start in Heerlen and the finish in Maastricht.
-There were a total number of 191 competitors, with 80 cyclists finishing the race.
+The race was the third fastest edition ever with an average speed of 41.689kmh.